 Structural health monitoring for wind turbine extended life operation

 The first larger offshore wind farms approach the end of their design lifetime, which is typically 20 years.
-Extending the operation of aging wind farms is an appealing option to increase profit of wind energy projects.
-Continued operation is possible if the system holds a remaining useful lifetime beyond the original lifetime anticipated during design.
-Thus, the research focuses on development and implementation of remaining useful lifetime assessment methods and decision theories for lifetime extension.
+For these offshore wind turbines, the decision on lifetime extension will soon become significant, as it is an appealing option to increase return on investment.
+Lifetime extension describes the continued operation of the asset beyond the end of their design lifetime.
+Lifetime extension is possible if the system holds a remaining useful lifetime beyond the original lifetime anticipated during design.
+A major challenge is lacking industrial experience regarding prediction of lifetime performance under various operation and maintenance scenarios.
+Therefore, industry and academics give increasingly more attention to assessments of remaining useful lifetimes and decision support concerning end-of-life scenarios for offshore wind turbines.

 Norwegian University of Science and Technology (NTNU)